rfshelley/Documentation/device-type-developers-guide/definition-metadata.rst

 The supported parameters are:

 *name*
-    The name of the Device Handler
+    The name of the Device Handler.
 *namespace*
     The namespace for this Device Handler.
 This should be your github user name.
 This is used when looking up Device Handlers by name to ensure the correct one is found, even if someone else has used the same name.
 *author*